7Mcking/KopernikusAutoTest/README.md

   *  **Total Number of files for Camera 21** : 146
   *  **Total Number of files for Camera 10** : 126,
 *  The images are with all different lighting conditions from day to night.
 *  Timestamps provided by the image I was unable to process via python datetime (SCHADE!
 Quite frustrating why it wont process but it worked online using this website https://www.epochconverter.com/).
-I didn't try further trying to use it in my logic to remove duplicates.
+I didn't try further to use it in my logic to remove duplicates nut can be implemented.

 ##### Question 2:How does you program work?